pjh/linux-stable/README.md

     * `sudo make headers_install`
     * `sudo make modules_install`
     * `sudo make install`
-1. Install perf tools to home directory:
+1. Install linux-3.9.4 perf tools to a well-known directory (these steps will install into your home directory):
     * (Note: you may need these apt packages: python-dev)
     * `cd linux-3.9.4/tools/perf`
     * `make`